-Recommendations11 are for short term specific actions or management options, and a feasibility study for a long-term systematic water resources solution for the basin.
+Recommendations are for short term specific actions or management options, and a feasibility study for a long-term systematic water resources solution for the basin.
 Depending on the potential for a future federal feasibility study, some short term recommendations may or may not be warranted.
 Management options using valuable existing tools like the federal and state conservation programs would improve many aspects of the basins resources, e.g., improved habitat, improved water quality, and reduced channel maintenance resulting from erosion control.
+Potential recommendations to solve the water resource problems in the watershed were developed and evaluated based on effectiveness, engineering feasibility, and sustainability.
+The strategy employed by the team in the development of these recommendations was to first examine each agency's existing programs and authorities.
+If a program or authority exists that would address one of the identified problems in the basin, it was recommended for consideration.
+These programs and authorities are generally addressed under the short term recommendations numbered 1 through 5.
+A study was recommended if a problem was not well defined or exceeded existing authority.
+These studies are generally addressed under the long term recommendations numbered 6 and 7.
+This approach follows the EC 1105-2-411 guidance to collaboratively address watershed problems.